 January.
-The month where I feel the overwhelming need to purge and get organized.
+The month where I feel the overwhelming need to declutter and get organized.
 Of course, with Christmas just passing, that surely doesn’t help the feeling.
 Especially since we’ve just received new stuff and spent December flying around visiting, shopping, baking and just generally not tidying up after ourselves! (or is that just me?)

 In an attempt to feel better about the place I call home, enter, the Simply Clutter Free Challenge!
 It’s a reset for your home!

 Throughout the month of January, I’ll be posting some tasks, tips and free printables relating to organization that will help you to enjoy a cleaner home by the end of the month!
 Woo hoo!
 I’m really excited because I’m still trying to figure out how best to organize things around here!

 Ridding my home of excess makes me appreciate my home and the objects I choose to live with more.
 Never mind the fact that I usually don’t want to add any new things because I can breathe with the new found space.
 (As well as spend less time cleaning and wasting money!)

 This year, I’ve decided to do a daily task (Monday – Friday).
 I’m going to be jumping all over the place since I tend to get frustrated when I work in the same room for too long.
 I find it really daunting to work on a whole room and end up quitting before I get started.
 So I find if I break each room of my home into little projects, I see improvement almost instantly, which keeps me going!

 Let’s get on with the tasks shall we? 🙂 (You may have to adjust the tasks to suit your own needs.)